 Now that it is November, the holidays are officially sneaking up on us.
 Before we know it, we will need to get started on Christmas shopping, planning holiday parties, and cooking large feasts for family and friends.

 The holidays can be a very stressful time for many folks, especially when it comes to finances.
 Individuals who have kids, may want to get them everything they asked Santa to bring come Christmas morning.
 But if you are currently struggling to stay afloat when it comes to your personal finances, you need a way to do your holiday shopping on a tight budget.

 It’s important going into the holiday season that you don’t forget to keep an eye on your monthly bills, expenses, and debts.
-While you are formulating a budget for your Christmas shopping, ensure you are still factoring in your utility bills, credit card payments, auto title loan payments, and other important expenses.
+While you are formulating a budget for your Christmas shopping, ensure you are still factoring in your utility bills, credit card payments, title loan bills, rent, utilities and other important expenses.